davegabe/graft/README.md

 ### 2. Datasets

-Download the required datasets from the [TimesNet repository](https://github.com/thuml/Time-Series-Library), then place the downloaded contents under ./datasets.
+Download the required datasets from https://github.com/thuml/Time-Series-Library, then place the downloaded contents under ./datasets.

 ### 3. Training & Reproduction